vanshady/university/README.md

 ## Reminder

-1. Latitude and Longitutde doesn't rely on school anymore but on city.
+1. Latitude and Longitutde doesn't rely on school any more but on city.

 1. In Completion, year -> less_than_4yr (0 or 1)

 1. Added a column `student_type` in `Income.csv`

-1. Should update table names and according column names.